nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

 ## Typing functions
 ### Function introduction

 Function introduction, $\texttt{Fun}$, is maybe a little trickier.
 If you [recall](./type_checking.html#function-introduction), we had to store a `Type` in our `Expr.Fun` to know the type of the function's parameter.
 This will give us a bit of work here, since we're no longer working with `Type` but with `TypeRepr`.
+We'll need to be able to go from the former to the latter.

 There's no real difficulty, however.
 We can write the `from` method on `TypeRepr`'s companion object as a simple recursive pattern match:
 ```scala